KRtkovo-eu-AI/driver_assistance_angelo234/virtual-lidar-pcd.md

 - If no fresh frame is available, the server sends `PING\n` once per second as a heartbeat.
 Clients should ignore these lines.

 ## Client examples

+### C# console app: subscribes to the TCP stream, catches PCD data stream into memory and allows to save whole drive scan record into one file
+- project is stored under `_PCDclient` folder
+- precompiled binary available in the releases as `ADAS-plus-PCD-client.zip`
+- export the zip, run the exe file from the command line, it will ask you to specify the stream `IP:port` value, let you stop capturing the stream with `CTRL+c` after which you specify the filename to save the PCD data.
+File could be open for example by [CloudCompare](https://www.cloudcompare.org).

 ### Python: subscribe to the TCP stream with Open3D